 Goats are the masters of regenerative agriculture, by selectively browsing the invasive weeds and helping to increase biodiversity.
 Goats are unique in having a horny pad in their mouth to pulverise seeds, so they don’t self-fertilise leaving the land in a better condition.
 Goat manure is a great source of potassium, potash and nitrogen, which we use to nourish soil in fields.
 Healthy goats produce small pellets of manure which has the benefit of not burning or suffocating the grass beneath it.

 Along with genetics and environment, good goat nutrition is essential for ensuring our herd is healthy and meat quality supreme.
 Goats are natural browsers who selectively eat brush and invasive weeds, such as thistles and nettles, and will leave grasses to flourish.
 They prefer to nibble on tall plants and love to stretch up on their hind legs when clearing brush.
 By eating brush and weeds, our goats remove competition for soil nutrients, which helps to restore pasture quality.
-Just another reason why choosing to eat free range goat meat is a great sustainable option.
+Just another reason why choosing to eat pasture-fed goat meat is a great sustainable option.

 Along with browsing all day on the gorse, wild grasses and other coastal plants at Lunan Bay, we feed our goats home-grown hay and lucerne, a natural superfood for goats.
 Lucerne is a legume hay which provides extra nutrition for our pregnant and lactating does.
 Minerals are an essential part of our goats’ diet so we provide special licking blocks, which contain micro and macro minerals, that our goats can access at all times.